fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

   | "9"
 ```

-That's easy enough.
+The alphabetic digits are slightly more complicated because any letter can be

-The letters are slightly more complicated because any letter can be lowercase
+lowercase or uppercase.
-or uppercase.
-We describe this by creating a nonterminal symbol for each
+We describe this by creating a nonterminal symbol for each letter and then
-letter and then joining these in an `Alpha` symbol.
+joining these in an `Alpha` symbol.

 ```
 A = "A" | "a"